MARTIMM/gnome-gtk3/docs/content-docs/reference/Gdk3/Atom.md

 Changes the contents of a property on a window.

     method property-change (
-      N-GObject $window, N-GObject $property, N-GObject $type,
+      N-GObject() $window, N-GObject() $property, N-GObject() $type,
       Int() $format where * ~~ any( 8, 16, 32),
       GdkPropMode $mode, Str $data
     )

-  * N-GObject $window; A Gnome::Gdk3::Window
+  * $window; A Gnome::Gdk3::Window

-  * N-GObject $property; A Gnome::Gdk3::Atom, the property to change
+  * $property; A Gnome::Gdk3::Atom, the property to change

-  * N-GObject $type; A Gnome::Gdk3::Atom, the new type for the property.
+  * $type; A Gnome::Gdk3::Atom, the new type for the property.
 If mode is GDK_PROP_MODE_PREPEND or GDK_PROP_MODE_APPEND, then this must match the existing type or an error will occur.

-  * Int() $format; the new format for the property.
+  * $format; the new format for the property.
 If mode is GDK_PROP_MODE_PREPEND or GDK_PROP_MODE_APPEND, then this must match the existing format or an error will occur.

-  * GdkPropMode $mode; a value describing how the new data is to be combined with the current data.
+  * $mode; a value describing how the new data is to be combined with the current data.

-  * Str $data; the data.
+  * $data; the data.

 property-delete
 ---------------

 Deletes a property from a window.

-    method property-delete ( N-GObject $window, N-GObject $property )
+    method property-delete ( N-GObject() $window, N-GObject() $property )

-  * N-GObject $window; A Gnome::Gdk3::Window
+  * $window; A Gnome::Gdk3::Window

-  * N-GObject $property; A Gnome::Gdk3::Atom, the property to delete
+  * $property; A Gnome::Gdk3::Atom, the property to delete

 property-get
 ------------

     method property-get (
-      N-GObject $window, N-GObject $property, N-GObject $type,
+      N-GObject() $window, N-GObject() $property, N-GObject() $type,
       UInt $offset, UInt $length, Bool $pdelete = False, --> List
     )

-  * N-GObject $window; A Gnome::Gdk3::Window
+  * $window; A Gnome::Gdk3::Window

-  * N-GObject $property; A Gnome::Gdk3::Atom, the property to retrieve
+  * $property; A Gnome::Gdk3::Atom, the property to retrieve

-  * N-GObject $type; A Gnome::Gdk3::Atom, the desired property type, or GDK_NONE, if any type of data is acceptable.
+  * $type; A Gnome::Gdk3::Atom, the desired property type, or GDK_NONE, if any type of data is acceptable.
 If this does not match the actual type, then actual_format and actual_length will be filled in, a warning will be printed to stderr and no data will be returned.

-  * UInt $offset; the offset into the property at which to begin retrieving data, in 4 byte units.
+  * $offset; the offset into the property at which to begin retrieving data, in 4 byte units.

-  * UInt $length; the length of the data to retrieve in bytes.
+  * $length; the length of the data to retrieve in bytes.
 Data is considered to be retrieved in 4 byte chunks, so length will be rounded up to the next highest 4 byte boundary (so be careful not to pass a value that might overflow when rounded up).

-  * Bool $pdelete; if TRUE, delete the property after retrieving the data.
+  * $pdelete; if TRUE, delete the property after retrieving the data.

 Returned List holds

-  * Bool result; TRUE if data was successfully received and stored in data, otherwise FALSE.
+  * result; TRUE if data was successfully received and stored in data, otherwise FALSE.

-  * N-GObject $actual_property_type; actual type
+  * $actual_property_type; actual type

-  * Int $actual_format; the actual format of the data; either 8, 16 or 32 bits
+  * $actual_format; the actual format of the data; either 8, 16 or 32 bits

-  * Int $actual_length; Data returned in the 32 bit format is stored in a long variable, so the actual number of 32 bit elements should be be calculated via actual_length / sizeof(glong) to ensure portability to 64 bit systems.
+  * $actual_length; Data returned in the 32 bit format is stored in a long variable, so the actual number of 32 bit elements should be be calculated via actual_length / sizeof(glong) to ensure portability to 64 bit systems.

-  * Str $data;
+  * $data;

 utf8-to-string-target
 ---------------------

     method utf8-to-string-target ( Str $str --> Buf )

-  * Str $str; a UTF-8 string
+  * $str; a UTF-8 string

 name
 ----